nickteff/tableaux/docs/ResearchNotes.md

     return f"For {n}, the conjecture is true for all {h_func.__name__}."
 ```
 I also added all of the columns in the search function in `h_maps`

+## 2024-03-01

+Wrote a function that creates the polynomial for the expansion in terms of the homogeneous symmetric function of the Frobenius characteristic of the representation.
+I have checked that for banded h function the conjecture holds to n = 10.

+Also, wow, it was hard fighting with the `sympy.symbols` the parser there had some assumptions backed in to make variable generation easy and it was not working with how we are expressing partitions.
+It clashed there, so some code gymnastics were needed that took a lot of time.